ECI to announce Delhi elections date at 3.30 pm today

 New Delhi, Jan 06: The Election Commission of India will announce the schedule for the Delhi elections today.
 The ECI would announce at 3.30 pm the schedule for the Delhi elections today.

 The BJP will be looking to topple the Aam Aadmi Party government.
-Till date no alliance have been announced for the elections and it appears that all parties would be fighting the polls alone.
+Till date, no alliance have been announced for the elections and it appears that all parties would be fighting the polls alone.
 The AAP had won 67 out of 70 seats in the 2015 elections.

 Delhi Chief Minister Arvind Kejriwal on Saturday said that his party will go through the ''aarop patra'' (charge sheet) released by the BJP against his government and implement the "good suggestions" given in it in the next five years.